helsmy/ahk_AEE/README.md

 - Property:
   - eventsCount(ReadOnly): number of events registered
-  - maxListener(ReadOnly): the maximum number of listeners that an event can have
+  - maxListener(ReadOnly): defalut value 10, the maximum number of listeners that an event can have

 - Special Event:
   - newListener: fired every times when a new listener is added